-I mentioned in my last post that I would write more about my brother.
+I’ve mentioned in past blogs that I’d write more about my brother.
 We referred to him as: (and his name has to be said really fast) Steven John Patrick Henry Murphy Fred George John Prochnow.
-This is all I’m writing about my brother Steve at this time because I chose to change my mind on this week’s writing!
+Yep!
+And this is all I’m writing about my brother at this time because I chose to change my mind on this week’s writing!

 Change is inevitable.
 Change is constant.
 Change is what makes me go around and around!
-In this post I’m going to write about emotions and relationships.
+And therefore, this post is about emotions and relationships.

-During my master’s level coursework at Drake University, I started studying emotions and continually learn how to apply what I’ve learned in my own life, especially when it comes to relationships.
+During my master’s level coursework at Drake University, I started studying emotions and continually learn how to apply what I’m learning about emotions in my own life, especially when it comes to relationships.

 Over the years, I’ve come to realize and accept that I’m pretty adept at identifying a person’s emotions within situations and contexts that I understand.
 What to do with that knowledge is what matters, especially as an empathetic rehabilitation counselor like me, with abilities to sense people’s emotions, and imagine what s/he might be thinking or feeling, and consider how I can help (if needed to help).

 Randy and me at home after a photo shot at church ~ Fall 2011 (The above was a photo taken by a son, the actual picture in our church directory looks like we’re related to Frankenstein!)

 As a complex creature each human is driven by emotions, beliefs and various points of view that most likely do not coincide perfectly (if at all) with yours.
 Does that need to make or break a relationship?
 No, in my mind it enhances and strengthens a relationship.
 A relationship in no way needs to be “perfect”.